IMI Diploma in Vehicle Body Repair Modern Apprenticeship Route

 This course is aimed at apprentices employed within the automotive body repair industry.

 This Vocational Related Qualification (VRQ) covers the technical side of basic body repair techniques and procedures.
-During this course you will learn essential skills and enhance your knowledge of the industry.
+During this course, you will learn essential skills and enhance your knowledge of the industry.
 You will learn about a wide range of vehicles found in all types of garages, dealerships and specialist body repair workshops.

 The course is taught at Edinburgh College’s Sighthill campus in our workshops and lecture rooms by teachers with industry experience.
-Workshop learning will allow you to work on live vehicles to best simulate a realistic working environment.
+Workshop learning will allow you to work on live vehicles to best simulate a real working environment.
 The workshops have all the necessary resources for you to fully engage in the motor vehicle industry.

-This course runs as a block-release.
-Block-release will involve students studying for 8 one-week blocks throughout the academic year.
-You will spend the remainder of your time working at your employers gaining vital industry experience.
+This course runs as a block release.
+Block release will involve students studying for 8 one-week blocks throughout the academic year.
+You will spend the remainder of your time working at your employer's gaining vital industry experience.